RDX-max/House_Rent_Prediction_Germany/README.md

 The notebook project.ipynb does all 3:
 1. Data cleaning
 2. Training a model with only the structured data
-3. Training a model with both structured and unstructured data
+3. Training a model with both structured and Text data

-   There is a discussion section included at the end of the notebook
+** There is a discussion section included at the end of the notebook containing the following**
+1. Feature Processing and Model Selection: Provide a comprehensive discussion on how you processed the features, selected your model(s), and your rationale behind these choices.
+2. Model Performance Analysis: Evaluate and compare the performance of the two models.
+Discuss any observable differences and potential reasons.
+3. Improvement Strategies: Suggest ways the models could be improved or optimized.